mosen/zabbix/README.md

 This basically catches everyone, even seasoned users of Zabbix.
 I would call this out as an obvious UX flaw.

+### (TODO) People often use multiple browser tabs to keep their place ###

+This behaviour is indicative of not being able to refer to critical information from one dialog to another, maybe coupled with the inability to navigate between sections easily (especially in the case of an item nested within eg. triggers and discovery).

 ## Structural Changes ##

 - `include/classes/core/ZBase.php`: Introduced composer autoloader going forward to replace the **CAutoLoader** class.